PySimpleGUI/DocsCleanup/Home tab/2_readme.md

         continue
 ```

 These 3 lines will in no way change how your application looks and performs.
 You can do this to any PySimpleGUI app that uses a blocking read and you'll not notice a difference.
-The reason this is a NOP (No-operation) is that when a timeout happens, the envent will be set to `sg.TIMEOUT_KEY`.
+The reason this is a NOP (No-operation) is that when a timeout happens, the event will be set to `sg.TIMEOUT_KEY`.
 If a timeout is returned as the event, the code simply ignores it and restarts the loop by executing a `continue` statement.

 This timeout value of 200 means that your debugger GUI will be updated 5 times a second if nothing is happening.
 If this adds too much "drag" to your application, you can make the timeout larger.
 Try using 500 or 1000 instead of 100.

 ### What happens if you don't add a timeout

-Let's say you're in a situation where a very intermettent bug has just happened and the debugger would really help you, but you don't have a timeout on your `windows.read()` call.
+Let's say you're in a situation where a very intermittent bug has just happened and the debugger would really help you, but you don't have a timeout on your `windows.read()` call.
 It's OK.
 Recall that the way the debugger gets its "cycles" is to borrow from your `Read` calls.
 What you need to do is alternate between using the debugger and then generating another pass through your event loop.

 Maybe it's an OK button that will cause your loop to execute again (without exiting).
 If so, you can use it to help move the debugger along.